PrincetonUniversity/gpudash/README.md

 # gpudash

 The `gpudash` command is part of the [Jobstats platform](https://github.com/PrincetonUniversity/jobstats).
-The `gpudash` command displays a GPU utilization dashboard for the last hour:
+The `gpudash` command displays a GPU utilization dashboard in text (no graphics) for the last hour:

 ![gpudash example](images/gpudash.png)